 Notice in particular the full weight of the passage in John.
 Jesus is speaking to the Jews “who had believed in Him.”
 So faith was already present in the Jews (repentance is safely implied); and to these Jews who had already believed, Jesus gives an additional condition: “If you continue in my word you are truly my disciples.”
 Their authenticity is proven by their persevering obedience to Jesus.
 In other words, like repentance and faith, perseverance is necessary.

 This always raises the question about those who once exhibited signs of conversion but have since fallen away.
 Are they still saved?
 Doesn’t the Bible teach eternal security of the believer?
 Indeed it does!
-But that assurance is only for those who continue steadfast in their profession of Christ.
-The eternal security of the believer applies to believers, not those who once said they believed but are now unbelievers.
+But that assurance is only for those who continue steadfast in their profession of and obedience to the Lord Jesus Christ.
+The eternal security of the believer applies to believers, not those who once said they believed but are now by all intents and purposes functional unbelievers.

 The Scripture addresses this situation directly in 1 John 2:19, saying that “they went out from us, but they were not of us; for if they had been of us, they would have continued with us; but they went out, that it might be plain that they all are not of us.”
 Jesus also mentions this unfortunate reality in the parable of the soils, noting that there are those who “hear the word and immediately receive it with joy, yet have no root in themselves, but endure for a while, and when tribulation or persecution arises on account of the word, immediately fall away” (Matthew 13:20-21).
 The first category of people “were not of us”, and in the second, the Gospel did not take root in their heart.
 So both of these passages prove that those who “fall away” didn’t lose their salvation, they were never saved to begin with.